AlexandrosPanag/My_Python_Projects/Exercises/README.md

 EX04 - Interest Calculation
 ---

-Write a program that will calculate for a year salary how many years it will take if your income receives an interest (ie it will take you 333334  years , if you have a deposit of 100$ and the interest is 3%
+Write a program that will calculate for a year salary and have an output of how many years it will take if your income receives an interest (ie it will take you 333334  years , if you have a deposit of 100$ and the interest is 3%